BYU-ITC-515R-ACT/byu-itc-515r-act.github.io/labInstructions/lab3.md

 1. Set the maximum number of concurrent sessions to be `5`

 ### P4: SSH File Transfers
-1. Copy the file `ssh-file.txt` from your local machine to your server.
+1. Copy the file `ssh-file.txt` from your `lab-3-kali` machine `Documents` directory to your server.
 Place it in `/home/blueteam/P4/`.

 ### P5: Logging and Monitoring SSH Activity